tazzytazzy/bad-asn-list/README.md

 There's 2 ways to implement this solution:

-1) Cloudflare rules to block requests - Using `cf_apply.py`.
+1) Using Cloudflare rules to block ASNs.
+Use: `build_cloudflare.py` then `cf_apply.py`.
-2) List ip networks to block - Using `fetch_asn_details.py`.
+2) There's 2 sources of IP address - ipapi.is & ipinfo.app.
+   - ipapi.is requires a free API key, but limits to 1000 requests a day.
+   - ipinfo.app is free

 ## CloudFlare
-You can use the `cf_apply.py` to read through all the ASN's, generate the rules to block them, and apply the rules to cloudflare.
+You can use the `build_cloudflare.py` to build the cloudflare rulesets, and then use `cf_apply.py` to use CloudFlare's API to apply the results automatically.

+If you're on the free account, you're limited to 5 free WAF Security Rules.
+The script is smart that it will apply as many rules as it can, and starting with the worst offenders, working it's way down.

+.
 This will also update existing rules.
 If you only want to create the rulesets, use the `build_cloudclare.py` script to generate the `data/cloudflare_rules.txt`, which can be used to manuly create or update the rulesets within cloudflare.

-## Generate IP blocks
-First, you'll need to copy the configuration file `ipapi.example.yaml` to `ipai.yaml` and edit the API key.

-Use the `fetch_asn_details.py` to fetch all the details of each ASN.
-This will be stored inside the `data/asns` directory.
-This contains all the IP address ranges for each ASN, along with additional details about the ASN such as abuser_scores and location.
-This will also build the `data/blocklist_json.netset` file which can be used by various firewalls and network tools to block acess by IP address.

-**If you don't want to get an API key for https://ipapi.is/**, you can still use this.
-Just run the `netset_from_json.py` script, which will build the blocklist_json.netset file using existing data.
-This still allows you to select the abuse level you'll accept.
-You'll set this value in the yaml file.

-Abuse Level: The JSON files have a field for `abuser_score`, which is provided through the API.
-You can filter on this value as a setting in side the yaml file.
-See the example yaml for details.

-### Alternative Method
-The previous method of requesting the IP networks from ipinfo still exists, just run `netset_from_ipinfo.py`.
-This will download the IP info from a public API and generate the `data/blocklest_ipinfo.netset` file.

-# Contributing New ASNs - `merge_lists.py`

-If you have ASNs you'd like to contribute, the preferred method is:
-1. Add your new entries to the `to_merge.csv` file.
-See the `to_merge.example.csv` file formatting.
-2. Run the merge script: `python3 merge_lists.py`
-3. This will add your unique entries to `bad-asn-list.csv` and sort the file.
-4. Commit the changes to `bad-asn-list.csv` and create a pull request.

-# Other Scripts

-## `build_all.py`
-Sorts the asn file, builds cloudflare rules, builds the list of numbers, and netset from json files.

-## `build_cloudflare.py`
+### `build_cloudflare.py`
-Uses the bad-asn-list.csv to build the cloudflare ruleset to `cloudflare_rules.txt`.
+Uses the `data/bad-asn-list.csv` to build the cloudflare ruleset to `data/cloudflare_rules.txt`.

 To run with default files:
 ```bash